Imagine having a quick and simple way to instantly increase the engagement on your social media posts.

 Got a shocking statistic or a fun fact?
 Help it spread further with a visual treatment.
 For instance, let’s see what one of those stats from the beginning of this article looks like in an image.

 Share your stats image to social media, or use them in blog posts!
-At Buffer, we’ll sometimes do
+At Buffer, we’ll sometimes do full blog posts on interesting stats.
+They’re often a big hit!

 3. Blog post teasers